62% of business owners feel depressed at least once a week

 and costs the Canadian economy C$51 billion annually in lost productivity according to research from the Centre for Addiction and

-Mental Health, published in the Journal of Occupational & Environmental Medicine.
+Mental Health, published in the Journal of Occupational & Environmental Medicine in 2010.

 In the first study of its kind, researchers analyzed data relating to